We’re on it! We will reach out to email@company.com to schedule your demo. So we can prepare for the call, please provide a little more information.

 • Intent data based on user behavior on sites other than your own

-• Firmographic data about companies aggregated by a firm such as Dun & Bradstreet
+• Firmographic data about companies and contacts aggregated by a firm such as Dun & Bradstreet

-Third-party data is important because it helps organizations to expand the value of their existing, first-party data set either by adding to it or by enriching it.
-As well, many companies today also recognize that their first-party data is incomplete and incorrect, and that external sources, such as address data from the USPS, are more accurate than what their analysts – or their customers – enter themselves.
+Third-party data plays an important role in your master data strategy because it helps organizations to expand the value of their existing, first-party data either by adding to it or by enriching it.
+What’s more, many companies today also recognize that their first-party data is incomplete and incorrect, and that external sources, such as address data from the USPS, are more accurate than what their analysts—or their customers—enter themselves.

-Dirty data is a common problem at organizations today.
+Poor data quality is a common problem.
 From fat-fingered data entries to inconsistent data trapped in data silos, organizations realize that they must fix their bad data in order to make it useful.
 Part of how they can do that is through enrichment with external, third-party sources.
 By enriching their data, organizations can improve data quality and increase the completeness of data.
-And that makes integrating data across data silos much easier.
+And that makes integrating data across disparate systems and data silos much easier.

-This is where a data product strategy delivered through the design and use of data products comes in.
-The best data products pair built-in data quality capabilities that standardize and validate data with powerful, machine learning-driven ID linkage and enrichment capabilities that match internal, first-party data with the best external reference data, enabling the organization to add additional attributes.
-As a result, organizations can curate data across data silos in order to deliver the best version of data for use in decision-making.
+This is where AI-native master data management (MDM) comes in.
+By combining built-in data quality capabilities —which standardize and validate data—with powerful, machine learning-driven ID linkage and enrichment capabilities—which match internal, first-party data with the best external reference data—AI-native MDM enables organizations to add additional attributes to their existing data.
+As a result, they can curate disparate data across data silos to deliver the best version of data for use in analytical and operational use cases.

-To learn more about how Tamr data products improve the quality of your first-party data fast via third-party data enrichment, please schedule a demo.
+To learn more about how AI-native MDM improves the quality of your first-party data via third-party data enrichment, please download our ebook

 Get a free, no-obligation 30-minute demo of Tamr.